kolov/sbt-pantarhei/README.md

 No pull requests were found since last tag
 ```

 To access the Github API, a an access token is needed.
-It must be defines as sbt Credentials, with `realm=github` and
+It must be defined as sbt Credentials, with `realm=github` and
 `password={token}`.
+The plugin will always try `~/.github/credentials`, if no goot credantials were found.
+A sample content:

+    realm=Github
+    password=... the real token here ...
+    user=whatever
+    host=whatever

 ## Hints for use